luizbgomide/EclipsePhase2e-ptbr/src/SUPP/02-CO/04/12-designing-new-morphs.md

 ### Durability

-The default Durability for transhuman biomorphs is 35, with synthmorphs baselining at 40.
-The general range is 25 for small morphs to 65 for very large.
-Your Durability scores should keep within this range and should reflect the size and toughness of the morph.
+New morph designs start with a Durability of 35; adjustments raise or lower the CP cost as noted.
+Scores should reﬂect the size and toughness of the morph, keeping within a range of 25 for small morphs to 65 for very large.
+The average DUR for medium-sized biomorphs is 35, 40 for synthmorphs.

 Wound Threshold is always equal to DUR ÷ 5.
 Death Rating is DUR x 1.5 for biomorphs and DUR x 2 for synthmorphs.